nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_matter_thread.rst

 * The factory reset functionality does not work properly.
   After clearing all NVM storage, the device can not reboot automatically and falls into a hard fault.

-  As a workaround, press the reset button on the nRF54H20 PDK board after performing a factory reset.
+  As a workaround, press the reset button on the nRF54H20 DK board after performing a factory reset.
 * Matter over Thread commissioning might be unstable due to the lack of true random generator support on nRF54H20.

   After each reboot or factory reset, the device will always have the same Bluetooth LE and IEEE 80215.4 addresses.